myramade/pelican/replit.md

-# Pelican App
+# BirdsAI

 ## Overview
-Pelican App is a web application prototype for managing impact studies of L&D/training programs.
+BirdsAI is a web application for managing impact studies of L&D/training programs with portfolio-level analytics.
 It uses AI (OpenAI GPT-5 via Replit AI Integrations) to evaluate programs, generate Kirkpatrick-based surveys, and provide insights.
 This is a prototype with no login requirement.

 ## Project Goal
 Create a web application that allows L&D professionals to: